chamatt/create-kaol-app/readme.md

 - `apps` entry points for each app

   - `expo`
+    - `app` Kaol uses [expo-router](https://expo.github.io/router/docs), so you should should defined your routes for the native app here
   - `next`
+    - `pages` Define the pages for the web

 - `packages/` shared packages across apps
   - `app/` this is your main application that's used in both `expo` and `next` apps
     - `features/` screens of your app, organized by domains/feature
     - `provider/` (all the providers that wrap the app, and some no-ops for Web.)
     - `navigation/`
-      - `native/` Next.js has a `pages/` folder.
-React Native doesn't.
-This folder contains react-navigation-related code for RN, you should place yours navigations like StackNavigation, BottomNavigation, etc, here.
-        - `index.tsx` Entrypoint for react-navigation
       - `routePaths.tsx` - `!!
 IMPORTANT !!` Here you setup the route mapping between react-navigation routes and the URLs that they map to in your NextJS app.
   - `api/` your trpc api with your routes
   - `db/` prisma db with some example models